rouralberto/simple-ots/README.md

 3. The secret will be displayed only once and then permanently deleted
 4. Use the copy button to safely copy the content to your clipboard

+**Important**: The entire URL including the `#key` fragment must be shared.
+Without the key, the secret cannot be decrypted.

 ## Configuration

 ### Limiting Access